×

 What do expats in Las Tablas appreciate most about the local culture?

 "Expats in Las Tablas, appreciate the warm and welcoming nature of the local people, who are always ready to help and make them feel at home.
 They love the relaxed pace of life, which is a stark contrast to the hustle and bustle of city living.
 The rich cultural heritage, particularly the traditional music and dance, is another aspect that expats find fascinating.
 They also appreciate the local cuisine, which is a blend of indigenous, Spanish, and Afro-Caribbean influences.
 The strong sense of community and the importance of family in the local culture is something that resonates with many expats.
-Lastly, the beautiful natural surroundings, including the beaches and the countryside, add to the charm of the local culture," wrote one member in Las Tablas.
+Lastly, the beautiful natural surroundings, including the beaches and the countryside, add to the charm of the local culture," said one expat in Las Tablas.

 What do expats find most challenging?

 "Expats in Las Tablas often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 They may also struggle with the slower pace of life, which is a stark contrast to the hustle and bustle of many Western cities.
 The heat and humidity can be difficult to adjust to, especially for those from cooler climates.
 Additionally, expats may find it challenging to navigate the local bureaucracy, which can be complex and time-consuming.
 The cultural emphasis on relationships and personal connections can also be difficult for expats who are used to more transactional interactions.
-Lastly, while Panamanians are generally friendly and welcoming, it can take time for expats to fully integrate into the local community and social circles," said one expat in Las Tablas.
+Lastly, while Panamanians are generally friendly and welcoming, it can take time for expats to fully integrate into the local community and social circles," said one expat who made the move to Las Tablas.

 Is there a lot of crime in Las Tablas?